 Canadian Dance Teachers Association Teaching Certificate, 1987; established as a life member, 2005

-At the London Dance Centre Victoria Carter carefully monitors each student's progress.
-Unlike academic schools, all children do not start dance at the same age level.
+At the London Dance Centre, Victoria Carter carefully monitors each student's progress.
+Unlike academic schools, all children do not start dancing at the same age level.
 The individual physique is also a factor in progress.

 Parents & students often assume a class will all move up to the next grade together.
 This is not always the case.